The French Riviera: 8 Must-See Spots on the Côte d’Azur

 Looking for more luxury travel inspiration?
 Visit some other articles and let the journey begin.

-This ritzy beach town is where Brigitte Bardot was first discovered in the 1960s, and where celebs like Beyoncé, Gigi Hadid, and Sir Elton John can be spotted partying at day beach club Nikki Beach and dining under tamarisk trees at the iconic beach bar Club 55.
+This ritzy beach town Saint-Tropez is where Brigitte Bardot was first discovered in the 1960s, and where celebs like Beyoncé, Gigi Hadid, and Sir Elton John can be spotted partying at day beach club Nikki Beach and dining under tamarisk trees at the iconic beach bar Le Club 55.
+Oh and don’t forget to lunch at the stunning Loulou Ramatuelle.

-Your hotel, the impossibly glamorous and not to be missed InterContinental Carlton Cannes.
+Your hotel, the impossibly glamorous and not to be missed, the iconic Carlton Cannes, a Regent Hotel.
 This hotel has a prime perch right on the boulevard.
 If you want to escape the maddening crowds, then head to your guestroom’s private sea-view terrace.
 Once you’re rested up, rub shoulders with the glitterati at The Carlton Bar and Terrace – a popular film festival hangout with killer Aperol spritzes (my fav)– then it’s off to the upscale Le Relais des Semailles eatery downtown in Old Town of Le Suquet, to feast on modern Provençal dishes like roast veal with artichokes and summer truffles.

 James Bond, Formula 1 Grand Prix and Princess Grace.
-Monaco’s associations with the glamorous, jet-set crowd just don’t stop.
+Monaco’s associations with the glamorous, jet-set crowd just don’t stop here.

 Get caught up on the country’s impressive history at majestic spots like the Prince’s Palace, Monaco Cathedral, and Fort Antoine, an amphitheatre that dates back to the 18th century.

 Check-in at the opulent Hôtel Metropole.
 Afternoon tea is served daily in the lobby; when the dessert trolley comes around, reach for the praline truffles, warm chausson aux pommes, and citrus guimaves.
-Come evening, slide into your gown or suit and head for the legendary Monte-Carlo Casino, the lavish Belle Époque house that dates back to 1863, and has appeared in classic films like Never Say Never Again and To Catch a Thief.
-Try your luck with a high-stake game of French Roulette, and order a martini – shaken, not stirred, just said.
+When it comes to the evening, slide into your gown or suit and head for the legendary Monte-Carlo Casino, the lavish Belle Époque house that dates back to 1863, and has appeared in classic films like Never Say Never Again and To Catch a Thief.
+Try your luck with a high-stake game of French Roulette, and order a martini – shaken of course, not stirred, just said.

 Asking yourself why artists like Picasso, Monet, and Boudin were drawn here?
 One glance at Antibe’s sparkling azure seawaters, narrow, cobblestone streets, and bobbing boats in the harbour, and it’s easy to understand.